initialcommit-com/git-sim/docs/vscode.md

   webview with a content-security policy allowing only its inline parts.
 - Pre-flight: `git-sim preflight --json -- <command>`, rendered as a small report page with a Simulate button.
+- Live graph: `git-sim live --json -C <repo>`, one process per repository shared by every tab and view showing it.
+Each JSON line names the animated SVG git-sim wrote; the extension reads it and posts it into git-sim's own live page (`git-sim live --print-page`), which runs unchanged in the webview.
+The process ends when its stdin closes, so it never outlives the window.
 - The repository is the one holding the active file, else the workspace folder (a quick pick when there are several).
 - `git-sim: Wire git-sim into AI coding agents` runs `git-sim install`, which